Our Major Programs...

 Wild Animal Rescue

-Since 1980 The Wild Animal Sanctuary has answered the call to rescue captive exotic and endangered large carnivores living in backyards, apartments, tiny cages, garages, crawl spaces, horse trailers, barns and other terrible situations.
+Since 1980 The Wild Animal Sanctuary has answered the call to rescue captive exotic and endangered large carnivores living in backyards, apartments, tiny cages, garages, crawl spaces, horse trailers, barns and many other terrible situations within the United States and abroad.

-Our rescued animals come from private owners who have animals illegally or find they are unable offer proper care for their animals: surplus from zoos, entertainment industry rejects or retirees, roadside attractions, exotic animal auctions, facilities that have been closed due to animal abuse, public safety concerns or financial problems.
-Most of the animals are confiscated by federal, state or local law enforcement officials.
+Our rescued animals come from private owners who have obtained animals illegally, or have found they are unable offer proper care for their animals... as well as surplus from zoos, entertainment industry rejects or retirees, roadside attractions, exotic animal auctions, facilities that have been closed due to animal abuse, public safety concerns or financial problems.
+In fact, most of the animals are confiscated by federal, state or local law enforcement officials.

-TWAS works closely with national, state and international law enforcement agencies, state zoning health and welfare agencies and the U.S. Department of Agriculture and the U.S. Fish and Wildlife Service.
+TWAS works closely with national, state and international law enforcement agencies, as well as many animal welfare agencies and the U.S. Department of Agriculture and the U.S. Fish and Wildlife Service.
 These organizations depend on us to provide safe and humane wild animal rescue services.
-We also work with zoos and wildlife facilities that need assistance with overcrowding.
+We also work with zoos and wildlife facilities that need assistance with own internal issues.

 It is our goal to place all our animals into large acreage habitats where they can experience life with plenty of space, diets of exceptional quality, expert veterinary care and freedom from performing, traveling or doing things Nature did not intend.